loliksamuel/DP_SagaTransaction_spring5/README.md

+# Saga Pattern
+The Saga pattern is the solution to implementing business transactions spanning multiple microservices.

+A Saga is basically a sequence of local transactions.
+For every transaction performed within a Saga, the service performing the transaction publishes an event.
+The subsequent transaction is triggered based on the output of the previous transaction.
+And if one of the transactions in this chain fails, the Saga executes a series of compensating transactions to undo the impact of all the previous transactions.

 # camunda BPM - Getting Started with camunda BPM and the Spring Framework

 This Repository contains the 2 examples process application for the guide at [camunda.org](http://camunda.org/get-started/spring-framework.html).